layumi/Person_reID_baseline_pytorch/README.md

 python evaluate.py
 ```
 It will output Rank@1, Rank@5, Rank@10 and mAP results.
+You may also try `evaluate_gpu.py` to conduct a faster evaluation with GPU.

 For mAP calculation, you also can refer to the [C++ code for Oxford Building](http://www.robots.ox.ac.uk/~vgg/data/oxbuildings/compute_ap.cpp).
 We use the triangle mAP calculation (consistent with the Market1501 original code).